Play, Mute, or Solo Staff

 To resume playback of all staves, and turn off the solo of any staves:

 Yet another option lets you temporarily mute a staff and assign the sound of that staff to any notes you play at your music keyboard.
-This option is useful when you want to play one of the instrument parts of a song instead of having Composer play it.
-Composer will still play the other parts as accompaniment.
+This option is useful when you want to play one of the instrument parts of a song instead of having Musician play it.
+Musician will still play the other parts as accompaniment.

 To temporarily mute a staff and assign its instrument sound to notes that you play on your music keyboard: